 Blogging can be expensive, even on a free platform like WordPress.
-In addition to the time it takes to craft your posts, you’re indebted to your hosting provider, domain renewal fees, security certifications, and any premium plugins you use.
+Making money through WordPress is the best way to offset the costs of crafting posts, paying your hosting provider, domain renewal fees, security certifications, and any premium plugins you use.

-Of course, all approaches monetizing a WordPress blog require some extra work, and there’s certainly no surefire way to get rich quickly — if that were true, there would be a lot more of us bloggers out there.
-However, there are a handful of well-worn strategies used by successful bloggers that you can try for yourself.
+Of course, all approaches to monetizing a WordPress blog require some extra work, and there’s no surefire way to get rich quickly — if that were true, there would be many more bloggers out there.
+However, you can try a handful of well-worn strategies successful bloggers use for yourself.

-In this post, you’ll learn the seven best ways to monetize your blog.
-I’ll explain each in terms of pros and cons, so you can pick one that works best for your content, your schedule, and your audience.
+This post teaches you the seven best ways of how to monetize your blog.
+We’ll review each in terms of pros and cons, so you can pick one that works best for your content, schedule, and audience.

 How to Monetize a WordPress Blog